Former foreign minister Gabriel to head German auto lobby - paper

-BERLIN, Oct 27 (Reuters) - Former Foreign Minister Sigmar Gabriel has been tapped to become the head of Germany's car industry lobby, installing a politician from the state that is home to Volkswagen in the influential post, Bild am Sonntag reported.
+BERLIN (Reuters) - Former Foreign Minister Sigmar Gabriel has been tapped to become the head of Germany's car industry lobby, installing a politician from the state that is home to Volkswagen <VOWG_p.DE> in the influential post, Bild am Sonntag reported.

 Citing unnamed sources, the Sunday tabloid said Social Democrat Gabriel was the favoured candidate of car makers on a shortlist to head the German Association of the Automotive Industry, also known by its initials VDA.